MisterWest11/Data-Governance-Accelerator/DGA-Chapter 1.md

 10. Fundamental data skills exist for the data governance journey.

 11. The IT organization is capable and resourced to support the program.

+# Chapter 1 Summary

+Key Concepts

+Data as an Asset: Treat data as a valuable resource like any other financial or physical asset within the organization.

+Data Governance: The methods and practices for managing data to get the most value out of it while minimizing risks.

+Data Governance vs. Data Management:

+* Data Governance: Defines "what" & "why" of data handling (policies, roles, responsibilities).
+Sets the direction.

+* Data Management: Implements the "how" of data handling (technical aspects like databases, security).
+Executes the plan.

+Data Governance vs. Information Governance:

+  * Data Governance: Deals with data itself, independent of its meaning (e.g., securing patient data).

+  * Information Governance: Concerned with the meaning of data and its context (e.g., understanding how patient data relates to staff data).

+Benefits of Data Governance:

+Improved data quality

+Increased data value

+Enhanced data-driven decision making

+Improved business performance

+Increased data sharing and use

+Reduced risks from data-related issues

+Creating a Data Governance Program

+Define vision, goals, and benefits.

+Analyze current state.

+Develop a proposal with a draft plan.

+Achieve leadership approval.

+Design and develop the program.

+Implement the program.

+Monitor and measure performance.

+Maintain the program.

+Developing a Data Governance Framework

+* A well-designed framework is essential for implementing a program.

+* Common components include:

+  * Leadership and Strategy: Aligning data governance with organizational goals.

+  * Roles & Responsibilities: Assigning ownership for data governance tasks.

+  * Policies, Processes, & Standards: Guiding data handling across the organization.

+  * Metrics: Measuring and reporting on program performance.

+  * Tools: Master data management, data catalogs, security, analytics, etc.

+  * Communications & Collaboration: Ensuring clear communication and teamwork.

+Preparing for Data Governance

+* Data Culture: How an organization values, manages, and uses data.

+ * Strong data culture is essential for successful data governance programs.
+Key aspects include data-driven decision making, openness, data literacy, and accountability.

+* Assessing Data Culture Maturity: Evaluate leadership support, trust in data, and decision-making processes.

+* Maturing the Data Culture: Promote data usage through leadership actions, education, and recognition.

+Assessing Data Governance Readiness

+* Launching a program requires careful preparation.

+* Key factors for success include:

+ *  Existing data culture foundation

+ *  Alignment with business strategy

+ *  Strong leadership commitment

+ *  Funding and resources

+ *  Long-term program vision

+ *  Documented ROI

+ *  Legal and compliance support

+ *  Basic data skills within the organization

+ *  Capable IT support